yasmingsdm/friends/README.md

 This project is just to see the name and picture of the main characteres of the TV-series Friends.

+- You can check the website [here](https://friends-frontend.vercel.app/)
+- You can check the API created [here](https://friends-backend.vercel.app/friendsData)

 ### What I've practice /learned:
 - create my own hook (React),
 - useState (React),